hubos89/CheckUpdatePiHole/README.md

 # CheckUpdatePiHole
-Check dPiHile update without going on the web interface
+Check PiHole update without going on the web interface